-THE CARRYING VALUE OF INTERNALLY DEVELOPED INTANGIBLE ASSETS
+INTERNALLY GENERATED INTANGIBLE ASSETS

 The company capitalizes internal development costs if it can demonstrate the technical feasibility of completing the intangible asset, reliably measure costs attributable to the intangible fixed asset during its development and estimate future economic benefits.
-During the year $\in$ 1.4 million development costs were capitalized, mainly relating to development hours for the Flow proposition.
+During the financial year \in 1.3 million development costs were capitalized, mainly relating to development hours with respect to the FLOW proposition.